deanwampler/spark-scala-tutorial/README.markdown

 If you are using your HDFS file browser, the host IP address and port in the full URL are only valid for sandbox virtual machines.
 On a real cluster, consult your administrator for the host name and port for your *Name Node* (the HDFS master process).

-For example, in a sandbox, if its IP address is 192.168.64.100, the URL will be `http://192.168.64.100:8000/filebrowser/#/user/root/output/kjv-wc3`.
+For example, in a sandbox, if its IP address is 192.168.64.100, the URL will be `http://192.168.64.100:8000/filebrowser/#/user/routput/kjv-wc3`.
 Once you've opened this file browser, it will be easy to navigate to the outputs for the rest of the examples we'll run.
 If you get a 404 error, check with the sandbox documentation for the correct URL to browse HDFS files (and send us a pull request with a fix!).

 Either way, the same `_SUCCESS` and `part-00000` files will be found, although the lines in the latter might not be in the same order as for the *local* run.

 Assuming you encountered no problems, everything is working!

 > NOTE: The normal Hadoop and Spark convention is to never overwrite existing data.
 However, that would force us to manually delete old data before rerunning programs, an inconvenience while learning.
-So, to make the tutorial easier, the programs delete existing data first.
+So, to make the tutorial easier, the programs delete existing data first. **Don't do this in production unless you know it's okay!**

 ## Naming Conventions

 We're using a few conventions for the package structure and `main` class names:

 * `FooBarN.scala` - The `FooBar` compiled program for the N^th^ example.
 With a few exceptions, it can be run locally and in Hadoop.
 It defaults to local execution.
 * `FooBarN-script.scala` - The `FooBar` script for the N^th^ example.
-It is run using the `spark-shell` for local mode and cluster execution, or using the `console` (interactive Spark shell or *REPL*) that's provided by the `activator shell` or `sbt` environments.
+It is run using the `spark-shell` for local mode and cluster execution, or using the `console` (interactive Spark shell or *REPL*) that's provided by SBT.
 * `hadoop/HFooBarN.scala` - A driver program to run `FooBarN` in Hadoop.
 These small classes use a Scala library API for managing operating system *processes*.
 In this case, they invoke one or more shell scripts in the tutorial's `scripts` directory, which in turn call the Spark driver program `$SPARK_HOME/bin/spark-submit`, passing it the correct arguments.
 We'll explore the details shortly.
 * `solns/FooBarNSomeExercise.scala` - The solution to the "some exercise" exercise that's described in `FooBarN.scala`.
-These programs can also be invoked from the *Run* panel (or shell `run` command).
+These programs are also invoked using `sbt run`.

-Otherwise, we don't use package prefixes, but only because they tend to be inconvenient with the Activator's *Run* UI.
+Otherwise, we don't use package prefixes, but only because they tend to be inconvenient.
+Most production code should use packages.

 ## Introduction: What Is Spark?